mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 ---
 layout: post
-title: "End to End Ballistic Interception and Emergent Athleticism of Quadrupedal Robot"
+title: "End to End Ballistic Interception and Emergent Athleticism for a Quadrupedal Robot"
 ---

 ### Abstract